charliewatson1504/CI_PP3_Ironworks/README.md

 - view scheduled sessions - takes the user to view their sessions.
 [Section 7](#)
 - exit - takes user back to welcome screen.
 [Section 1](#1-welcome-screen)

+## 9. User database

+This is the user google worksheet found in the ironworks google sheet.
+This sheet holds the usernames and the account type of 'User' or 'Staff'.
+It is updated when a new user account is created.

+## 10. Steve's schedule

+This is the worksheet named steve and is found in the ironworks google sheet.
+The sheet holds the scheduled dates and if it is 'AVAILABLE' or if a user has booked it it shows the username.
+The sheet is updated when a user books a new session or steve adds a new scheduled session.

+## 11. Karen's schedule

+This is the worksheet named karen and is found in the ironworks google sheet.
+The sheet holds the scheduled dates and if it is 'AVAILABLE' or if a user has booked it it shows the username.
+The sheet is updated when a user books a new session or karen adds a new scheduled session.

+## 12. PARQ submissions

+This is the parq worksheet found in the ironworks google sheet.
+The sheet holds the information submitted by the user when they complete the PARQ form after creating an account.
+The worksheet is updated once a user has completed the form in the app.

 <br>

 # Technical Design